 - If you are a carnivore and like higher protein dishes, you can add some chopped cooked chicken breast to the sauce.

-If you are looking for more easy pasta ideas, try this Tuna Pesto Pasta, too!
+If you are looking for more easy pasta ideas, try this Tuna Pesto Pasta and this easy Pork Bolognese, too!

 Storage and meal prep tips

 This Creamy Mushroom Zucchini Pasta will keep in an air-tight container in the fridge for up to five days.
 If you are meal prepping, divide the dish between a couple of smaller airtight glass containers and store in the refrigerator.
 When ready to serve, remove the lid and heat it up in the microwave for a minute or two.
 You can also transfer the pasta to a skillet and heat it up on the stove.

 Other healthy comfort food ideas

 Spaghetti Squash with Bacon, Spinach and Goat Cheese Skillet